 4. Ecologists explore the lives of brown pelicans on the Chesapeake Bay

 Historic islands on the Chesapeake Bay, once home to people, now welcome breeding colonies of brown pelicans each year.
-Smithsonian Migratory Bird Center ecologist Autumn-Lynn Harrison placed GPS ear tags on some of these shorebirds to learn more about their lives on the Eastern Shore.
+Smithsonian Migratory Bird Center ecologist Autumn-Lynn Harrison tracked these seabirds with GPS tags to learn more about their lives on the Eastern Shore.

 5. The world welcomes a precious giant panda cub

 Giant panda cub Xiao Qi Ji took the Internet by storm when he arrived in August.
 From opening his eyes to taking his first steps, this “little miracle” has been delighting viewers with his endearing antics on the live Panda Cam ever since.

 6. Scientists achieve a first for cheetah reproduction